whaagmans/CS-Minor-Portfolio/content/Gdpr.md

 * Data security
 * Accountability and governance
 * Privacy rights
 Each of these topics consists of a few points that an organization must meet to comply with the GDPR.
-Only when an organization complies with all of the points mentioned below (if applicable) are they fully GDPR compliant.
+When an organization complies with all of the points mentioned below (if applicable), they are fully GDPR compliant.

 ### Lawful basis and transparency